ondrasouk/Digital-electronics-2-project/README.md

 ## Project objectives

 * the task:
     * Water tank controller.
-The following can be used: water level measurement, pump control, rain sensor, and others.
+The following can be used: water level measurement, pump control, rain sensor and others.
     * [Link](https://github.com/tomas-fryza/Digital-electronics-2/tree/master/Labs/project) to the task.

 * to do: